 DMD/MPH students must complete 39 semester hours in the MPH program in addition to their DMD courses.
 DMD/MPH students are awarded three credits for the completion of their DMD degree; these credits count toward the MPH 42 credit requirement.
 Students begin taking MPH courses in their third year and take at least one course each semester.

 What courses do I need to take?

 As for all MPH students, those pursuing the DMD/MPH must complete courses in the five core knowledge areas as well as a research methods, budgeting and management and the Applied Learning Experience (ALE).
-Requirements for the DMD/MPH track include Race, Culture and Ethnicity, a Health Literacy course, and Critical Evaluation of Scientific Literature (also taught at the dental school).
+Requirements for the DMD/MPH track include a Health Literacy course, and Critical Evaluation of Scientific Literature (also taught at the dental school).
 The ALE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design involving at least 160 hours of practicum work.
 In addition, students also take Integration of Dental Public Health, a monthly seminar held throughout the program to help integrate public health work and dental studies.
 Candidates choose electives based on their own interests to fulfill the balance of the required credit hours.

 How long does it take?

 The DMD/MPH program takes four to five years to complete both degrees.